privateprep/coding-space-website/src/pages/experience-levels/advanced-girlcode.md

     - Python
   sellingPoints:
     - Inclusive Environment
-    - Peer Support
-    - Mentorship
+    - Building Websites & Apps
-    - Intellectual Confidence
+    - Self-Directed Learning
   mdContent: >-
     Our welcoming and inclusive GirlCode program utilizes the same curriculum as our co-ed Advanced class while fostering a safe and supportive